morskyjezek/si676-2025-activities/_posts/2025-09-25-omeka-s-install-guide.md

 layout: post
 title:  "Omeka S Install Guide"
 date:   2025-09-25
-categories: guides omeka
+categories: guides omeka servers
 published: true
 ---

-This page describes how to set up Omeka S on your servers.
+This page describes how to install Omeka S on your servers.
+This is a multi-step process, which requires you to gather the Omeka S files, configure and prepare them, set up a database for the platform to use, and finally making all of that work on your LAMP server.

-## Installing Omeka S Manually

-This is a multi-step process.
-In case you were wondering, it is unlikely you would have to install the tools in this way (a more likely scenario is that your server has a helper install tool; one common one is called *Softaculous*).
-Even so, installing this way helps you to understand the overall architecture of the LAMP server, how the different elements interact (in this step, particularly the file system - LINUX - and databases - MySQL).
+In case you were wondering, it is unlikely you would have to install the tools in this way, but hopefully this will help you to see how the various components fit together.
+It is more likely that your server will have a tool that helps you to install things like this.
+One common one is called *Softaculous*.
+Installing Omeka "manually" like this requires you to work with the various elements of the overall LAMP server architecture, particularly the file system - LINUX - and databases - MySQL.
 The Apache server is handling the HTTP requests and tasks that display the cPanel interface, and any of the interactions between the platform components are likely communicating to the databases via PHP.
 For the most part, though, you don’t need to worry about how those components interact once this installation step is completed.

+## Installing Omeka S Manually

 The manual install process has a few main steps:

-1. Get the server ready.
+1. Configure your server (i.e., "get the server ready"):
-  - Set up a place the program can “live” in the file structure.
+  - Ensure there's a place where Omeka S can "live" on the server.
   - Set up a database and database user agents.
-2. Get the files for the application ready:
+2. Configure the Omeka S files (i.e., "get the files for the application ready"):
   - Download the Omeka S files (in .ZIP) from the Omeka server at <https://omeka.org/s/download/>.
   - Unzip the files locally and prep them (this is mostly the addition of your database user information).
 3. Put the files on the server.
 This is mostly transferring the Omeka S program files to your server.
-4. Configure the web application.
-This is relatively basic and involves creating an initial login for the Omeka S platform (explained below).
+4. Configure the web application (i.e., "set up Omeka S").
+This is relatively basic and involves creating an initial login for the Omeka S installation you have created.

 The process explained in detail below is also [outlined in the Omeka S User Manual](https://omeka.org/s/docs/user-manual/install/), but the details of the steps are not described.
 Here are those steps described as they should be carried out on your LAMP server: